MGM Resorts International: Name change and recent years (2010–present)

-In April 2016, MGM sold The Shops at Crystals, a high-end mall attached to CityCenter.
-MGM sold the mall to Invesco Real Estate and Simon Property Group for $1.1B.
-Notable tentants included Louis Vuitton, Gucci, Dolce & Gabbana, Tom Ford, Prada, Fendi and Tiffany & Co.
+In April 2016, MGM sold The Shops at Crystals, the high-end mall in CityCenter, to Invesco Real Estate and Simon Property Group for $1.1 billion.

 In April 2016, MGM held an initial public offering for MGM Growth Properties (MGP), a new real estate investment trust (REIT) with ownership of ten of the company's casinos; the parent company would continue to operate the casinos under a lease agreement.
 The offering raised $1.05 billion, and left MGM Resorts with 76 percent ownership of the REIT.
 In June 2016, MGM announced a joint venture with Sydell Group to renovate and rebrand the Monte Carlo as the Park MGM, named after the adjacent dining and entertainment district, The Park, that opened in April 2016.
 In August 2016, MGM bought out Boyd Gaming's interest in the Borgata for $900 million, and then sold the property to MGP for $1.2 billion and leased it back for $100 million per year.

 In 2017, MGM launched two online ventures under the PlayMGM brand: an online sportsbook in Nevada, and an online casino in New Jersey.

 In October 2017, MGM purchased the San Antonio Stars of the Women's National Basketball Association.
 The team was moved to Mandalay Bay Events Center and began play as the Las Vegas Aces in 2018.
 In August 2018, MGM and Hyatt sold the Grand Victoria Casino to Eldorado Resorts for $328 million.
 In January 2019, MGM bought Yonkers Raceway and Empire City Casino in New York from the Rooney family for $850 million, and then immediately sold the land and buildings to MGP for $625 million, and leased them back for $50 million per year.

-In 2018, MGM Resorts signed a gaming partnership with NFL team the New York Jets.
+MGM Resorts is bidding to secure a full casino license for their Empire City Casino which would allow for table games.
+If awarded a casino license, they will also expand the casino and add new amenities.
+The community advisory committee voted 5-0 in favor of the proposed development on September 25, 2025.
+This vote advances MGM’s bid to be considered for a full casino license in New York.